 - a.
 A Review Panel selected from the Tenure and Promotion Committee will evaluate each dossier submitted for tenure and/or promotion.
 This Review Panel will be composed of five members selected from the membership of the Tenure and Promotion Committee.
-The composition of the Review Panel shall include no more than three faculty members from any one school or college and shall be determined by the committee as a whole.
-A faculty member's colleague from his or her department or school may not serve on the Review Panel that reviews his or her application. - 1.
+The composition of the Review Panel shall include no more than three faculty members from the College and shall be determined by the committee as a whole.
+A faculty member's colleague from his or her department or from the School of Social Work may not serve on the Review Panel that reviews his or her application. - 1.
 By October 15th of the year of application for tenure and/or promotion, the faculty member will notify the VPAA that he or she intends to apply in the spring semester.
-The VPAA will verify that all requirements for tenure/promotion have been met and notify the faculty member immediately so that he or she may begin to prepare the dossier. - 2.
-By the end of the first week of the Spring semester, the faculty member submits his or her materials to the VPAA who will place them in a central location for review by the peers, Chair, Dean, and the Review Panel. - b.
-Timeline for Peer/Departmental Review - 1.
-By the end of week four (4) of the Spring semester, departmental faculty members review the applicant's evaluation materials and submit their evaluations to the Department Chair.
+The VPAA will verify that the faculty member is eligible to apply for consideration for b.
+Timeline for Peer/Departmental Review

+- tenure/promotion and will notify the faculty member so that he or she may begin to prepare the dossier. - 2.
+By the end of the first week of the Spring semester, the faculty member submits his or her materials to the Chair who will place them in a central location for review by the Peers and Chair.

+- 1. During weeks three (3) and four (4) of the Spring semester, departmental faculty members review the applicant's evaluation materials and submit their evaluations to the Chair.
 Tenure track faculty members may decline to evaluate their peers.
-Peers are to perform both a categorical and narrative evaluation of the faculty member, and provide a recommendation for or against the awarding of tenure and/or promotion.

-- 2. By the end of week six (6) the Department Chair transcribes the written comments verbatim and collates the evaluations and performs his or her own evaluation.
-The transcribed/collated evaluations are sent to the faculty member. - 3.
-By the end of week eight (8) the Department Chair meets with the faculty member to discuss the evaluation. - 4.
+Peers are to perform both a categorical and narrative evaluation of the faculty member, and provide a recommendation for or against the awarding of tenure and/or promotion. - 2.
+During weeks five (5) and (6) the Department Chair transcribes the written comments verbatim and performs his or her own evaluation.
+The transcribed evaluations and the Chair's evaluation are sent to the faculty member. - 3.
+During weeks seven (7) and eight (8), if requested by the faculty member, the Department Chair meets with the faculty member to discuss the peer's transcribed evaluation and the Chair's evaluation. - 4.
 By the end of week nine (9) any response by the faculty member must be submitted to the Department Chair.
-The Chair shall immediately acknowledge in writing the receipt of the response and forward along with all other evaluation materials to the Dean. - 5.
-By the end of week twelve (12) the Dean will complete his review and forward his recommendation to the Vice President of Academic Affairs.
+The Chair shall acknowledge in writing the receipt of the response and forward along with all other evaluation materials to the Dean.
+The Dossier is sent to the VPAA's office for review by the Dean and the Review Panel members. - 5.
+During weeks ten (10) and eleven (11) the Dean will complete his review and forward his or her evaluation and recommendation, the faculty member's materials, and the departmental narrative evaluations and recommendation, to the Vice President for Academic Affairs.